quantum + ibi

 Quantum sensing devices demand highly reliable packaging to preserve signal integrity and mechanical stability.
 For NV-based and photonic sensors, precise bonding methods enable low-stress assembly and robust interconnects.

-Engineering Reliability for Quantum Packaging
+Engineering Reliability for Quantum Chip Packaging

 Industry-leading quality